AllenMay/LinkLibrary/LearningTraining/Pluralsight/Object-Oriented Programming Fundamentals in C#.md

    2. Defining parts with minimal overlap.
    3. Decomposing an application into parts.

-Q. What is teh difference between a virtual and abstract method?
+Q. What is the difference between a virtual and abstract method?
 A. 1.
 An abstract method cannot have any code in it.
    2. A virtual method has an implementation, but can be overriden.
    3. An abstract method MUST be overridden in a derived class.